JacekJagosz/CUDA_course/0_FinalProject/Report.md

 ```
 Vega 7
 ```
-TODO
+Time= 1.402 msec
 ```
-Radeon GPU was still 15.7 times slower, so I even though the kernel launch time could be a factor, it clearly isn't the only factory why AMD GPU is slower.
+Polaris was still 15.7 times slower, so I even though the kernel launch time could be a factor, it clearly isn't the only factory why AMD GPU is slower.
 Maybe Nvidia GPU has additional optimisation, but that is unlikely as both compilers are based on LLVM.
 Or maybe this is an AMD bug?

+I don't think it is a big problem though, as we saw previously longer workloads do perform in line with expectations.

 ### How AMD GPUs are seen by CUDA
 As AMD architectures are so different from Nvidia's I reall wanted to see how they are seen by CUDA programs.
 So I converted `deviceQuery` from CUDA Samples to HIP and ran it.
 As mentioned earlier, `hipDeviceProp_t` doesn't contain some parameters CUDA expects, which does necessitate changes to the code.
-Still most parameters work.
+Still, most parameters do work.
 Quadro 4000
 ```
 Detected 1 CUDA Capable device(s)